-SEO (Search Engine Optimisation) can be seen as this scary thing that no one wants to do, but to ensure you’re visible on search engines like Google, it’s a must for any website.
-It’s not always a small task, nor one that can be done as a one off, but we hope that this post will at least get you on the right course with your website.
+SEO can be seen as this scary thing that no one wants to do, but it's a must for any website.
+It's not always a small task, nor one that can be done as a one-off, but we hope this post will at least get you on the right course with your website.

 1. Look at your Title Tags and Meta Descriptions

-These tags have no bearing on ranking but they can indirectly help with optimisation.
+However, these tags have no bearing on ranking, but they can indirectly help with optimisation.
 For instance, both tags may be used by Google when displaying your site in their results, so anyone who sees your site in their search results may or may not visit your site based on what you put there.

 So, what do you put?
-Here are some tips which you can help you make the most of your title tag and description:
+Here are some tips that can help you make the most of your title tag and description:

-Use numbers - numbers tend to stand out against text and can help improve your click-through rates.
-There are many things you could add here, including dates, percentages or even prices.
-Don't shy away from using the numbers, if you have a special offer or an on-going promotion then grab this opportunity and put those numbers into your metadata.
+• Use numbers - Numbers tend to stand out against text and can help improve your click-through rates.
+You could add many things here, including dates, percentages or even prices.
+Don't avoid using numbers; if you have a special offer or an ongoing promotion, grab this opportunity and put those numbers into your metadata.

-Include a strong call-to-action - What do you want your users to do when they visit your site?
+• Include a strong call-to-action - What do you want your users to do when they visit your site?
 Using a call to action helps guide them down the ideal path on your website.
-Starting with your titles and descriptions helps set them off on the right foot, and even a simple "call today to see how we could help" or "buy now for free next day delivery" and help.
+Starting with your titles and descriptions helps set them off on the right foot, and even a simple "call today to see how we could help" or "buy now for free next-day delivery".

-Create a sense of urgency - prompt users to take action now by creating a sense of urgency in your titles.
-If one of your pages is a popular product, then include something in the title to show off that it's in high demand.
-You can really use these to your advantage to try and entice users to visit your site and ultimately place an order.
+• Create a sense of urgency - prompt users to take action now by creating a sense of urgency in your titles.
+If one of your pages is a popular product, include something in the title to show that it's in high demand.

-A good way to check out what’s working or not is to check out your Search Analytics on your Google Console.
-You can access this by going to this section of the webmaster tools.
-Make sure you have the correct permissions in order to view this (you may need to show you own the domain, or ask your administrator first).
-At the top of the page there are four tick boxes, make sure you have Impressions and CTR selected.
+A good way to check out what's working is to check out your "Performance" on your Google Search Console.
+You can access this by going to this section.
+Ensure you have the correct permissions to view this (you may need to show you own the domain or ask your administrator first).
+At the top of the page, there are four tick boxes, make sure you have "Total Impressions" and "CTR" (Click-through rate) selected, and lastly, select the "Pages" tab.
 This will help you to see which pages are retaining visitors and which are just being clicked through.
-You can then improve the data held on the low ranking pages.
+You can then improve the data held on the low-ranking pages.

 2. Compress Your Images

 Another thing you will want to do is compress your images.
-Large bulky images slow websites down, it’s not good.
+Large, bulky images slow websites down.
 Any pages that take too long to load will affect your user experience, as not everyone is willing to wait for pages to load.
 A recent survey that was completed suggests that most users expect a website to load within two seconds and will abandon the site after three seconds.
-Yes I wrote that right, you have three seconds in which to load…
+Yes, I wrote that right, you have three seconds in which to load…

-One of the bulkiest things on your website which will affect loading speeds are the images.
-In order to combat this, one method you can use is compressing them.
-It’s simple enough that with some research you’ll be able to do it yourself.
-However, if you do run into trouble then don’t hesitate to contact us.
+One of the bulkiest things on your website which will affect loading speeds is the images.
+To combat this, one method you can use is compressing them.
+It's simple enough that you'll be able to do it yourself; some hosting providers even have plugins you can use that do this automatically.
+However, don't hesitate to contact us if you run into trouble.

 3. Speaking of Images - Have you Named Yours?

-Google, or more importantly, Google Image Search, can drive a vast amount of traffic to your site.
+Google, or more importantly, Google Image Search, can drive traffic to your site.
 Take advantage of it.
-Google can’t actually see the images you’re posting, but it can read them if they have an alt tag.
+Google can't actually see the images you're posting, but it can read them if they have an alt tag.
 You will need to have this on every image on your site so that Google knows what they are and where they can be found.
 You can also add a description of the image in which you can place your keywords, which will also boost the chances of you being found.
-Although be careful not to add too many.
+However, be careful not to add too many.

 It’s also worth bearing in mind that artificial intelligence is growing to a level where some images can be understood.
 But having an alt tag is still good practice - don’t leave it out.

-If you want to grab users’ attention in the search results, one of the things you can do is to add schema markup to your pages, sometimes known as rich data.
+If you want to grab users' attention in the search results, you can add schema markup to your pages, sometimes known as rich data.

-This increases your website’s visibility because Google better understands the contents of the page.
+This increases your website's visibility because Google better understands the page's contents.
 This can improve your ranking among the local search terms.
 Remember, you're trying to teach a machine to read your page; technology may be good, but it still needs a helping hand.

 There are a number of different schemas you can take advantage of.
 For example, you can even list your products using rich data, events, articles, profiles - and more.